fieldtrip/website/example/fittemplate.md

     cfg.rotate       = [0 0 0];
     defaced_polhemus =  ft_defacemesh(cfg, polhemus);

-Now we have another look at the surfaces
+We have another look how well the surfaces match

+    figure;
     ft_plot_mesh(defaced_template);
     ft_plot_mesh(defaced_polhemus);

 {% include image src="/assets/img/example/fittemplate/defaced_template_surface_polhemus_surface_plot.png" %}

-We will now use the template scalp and the Polhemus head shape to determine the affine transformation.
+We determine the transformation and apply it to all 3 surfaces of the template head model.

     cfg                  = [];
     cfg.headshape        = defaced_polhemus;
     cfg.template         = defaced_template;
     cfg.method           = 'fittemplate';
-    template_surface = ft_prepare_mesh(cfg, template.bnd);
+    template_fit_surface = ft_prepare_mesh(cfg, template.bnd);

-## Preparing the head models
+## Computing the head models

-Now that we have have the surfaces of the full template model (not only the scalp) transformed to fit the Polhemus measurement, we can recompute the volume conduction model
+Now that we have the surfaces of the full template model (not only the scalp) transformed to fit the Polhemus measurement, we can recompute the volume conduction model.
+For this we need to specify conductivities for each compartment (scalp, skull and brain).

 ### Openmeeg

-First we will create the volume conduction models using Openmeeg
+We create the volume conduction models using Openmeeg.
+This model can be later used for EEG or MEG volume conduction modelling.

     cfg              = [];
     cfg.conductivity = [0.33 0.0042 0.33];
     cfg.method       = 'openmeeg';
-    headmodel_sphere = ft_prepare_headmodel(cfg, template_t_sphere.bnd);
+    headmodel_sphere = ft_prepare_headmodel(cfg, template_fit_sphere.bnd);

+    figure;
     ft_plot_mesh(headmodel_sphere.bnd(1))
     ft_plot_mesh(polhemus)